SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - It's detrimental if people are sitting in their own seats scrolling their phones during your OA prep time.
 - After people cross over, conversation on the debate usually gets going.
 There are unresponded POIs and other thoughts on the debate that people are often bursting to say, but too hesitant to break the silence.
 - This initial conversation gets the community vibe started, and freshers usually carry the conversation themselves after that.
-- It's very important to give the initial push for them to cross over after the debate if they don't cross over themselves.

 ![enter image description here](https://i.ibb.co/shr6VfN/just-before-Feedback.jpg)